mitdbg/fastdeepnets/journal.md

 No obvious cons except that it might not help at all the local minimal problem

+### Conclusion

+With this method gradients will always be zero so this is completely unusable.

 ## Two phase training

 The idea behind two phase training is: